Suplex: Belly-to-back variants

-In these variants, the attacker stands behind his opponent and applies a hold before falling backwards, dropping the opponent on his or her upper back.
+In these variants, the attacker stands behind their opponent and applies a hold before falling backwards, dropping the opponent on their upper back.
 The most common belly-to-back variants are the German suplex and the back suplex.

 Belly-to-back suplex

-For the belly-to-back suplex, the wrestler stands behind his opponent and puts his head under the arm of the opponent.
+For the belly-to-back suplex, the wrestler stands behind their opponent and puts their head under the arm of the opponent.
 The wrestler then lifts the opponent up grabbing the waist and thigh of the opponent, so the opponent is on the attacker's shoulder.
-The attacker finally falls backwards, dropping the opponent flat on his back.
+The attacker finally falls backwards, dropping the opponent flat on their back.
 Standing release versions of this move also exist with the attacker dropping the opponent behind them or to the side back first.
 Another version where the opponent is thrown forwards is called an Atomic Throw.

 Some wrestlers perform the back suplex into a bridging position, simultaneously arching their own back and legs to elevate themselves, gaining leverage and pinning their opponent.
 Very popular in Mexico's Lucha Libre, where this bridging version is known as a Puente Griego or Greek Bridge in English.
 In 2018, the Colombian referee Wilmar Roldan announced a campaign to introduce this variant of the suplex to international soccer.

 Since the wrestler taking the move is falling backwards, the potential for injury is significant if it is not performed properly.
 Japanese wrestler Mitsuharu Misawa suffered a spinal injury which triggered a fatal cardiac arrest during his last match in 2009 after Akitoshi Saito gave him the belly-to-back suplex.

 High-angle belly-to-back suplex

-Also known as a backdrop driver/suplex, the attacking wrestler stands behind his opponent and puts his head under the arm of the opponent.
-He then lifts the opponent up using both of his arms wrapped around the torso of the opponent.
+Also known as a backdrop driver/suplex, the attacking wrestler stands behind their opponent and puts their head under the arm of the opponent.
+They then lift the opponent up using both of their arms wrapped around the torso of the opponent.
 The attacker finally falls backwards to drive the opponent to the mat on their neck and shoulders.
 Used by "Dr. Death" Steve Williams and Takeshi Morishima.